A history of the Texas-Alabama football series

 1981

-Alabama led Texas 7-0 at halftime and took a 10-0 lead after a field goal early in the 4th quarter.
-After being bottled up by Alabama’s defense for most of the game, Texas responded with a 60 yard drive that was finished off with a 30-yard touchdown run on a quarterback draw by Robert Brewer on a 3rd-and-10 play that caught the Alabama defense completely off guard.
-The middle of the Alabama defense was so wide open “Brewer could have run to Plano”, wrote Jim Carley of the Fort Worth Star-Telegram.
+Alabama led Texas 7-0 at halftime and took a 10-0 lead after a field goal early in the fourth quarter.
+After being bottled up by Alabama’s defense for most of the game, Texas responded with a 60-yard drive that was finished off with a 30-yard touchdown run on a quarterback draw by Robert Brewer on a 3rd-and-10 play that caught the Alabama defense completely off guard.
+The middle of the Alabama defense was so wide open “Brewer could have run to Plano,” wrote Jim Carley of the Fort Worth Star-Telegram.

-Texas went from 6th to 2nd in the final AP rankings, while Alabama slid from 3rd to 7th.
+Texas went from sixth to second in the final AP rankings, while Alabama slid from third to seventh.

 2009